-This opportunity is available for alumni of the CEU Roma Access Programs, especially those that obtained an MA degree from CEU or other English language graduate programs from other universities.
+This opportunity is available for alumni of the CEU Romani Studies Programs (including former RAP and RELP), especially those that obtained an MA degree from CEU or other English language graduate programs from other universities.
 CEU and ERIAC expect the candidates to have:

 Personal attitudes: capacity to work independently as well as in teams, result orientation, concern for quality, efficiency and accuracy, pro-active attitude, enthusiasm, adaptability, self-management and development, organisational alignment.

-Duration and conditions of internships: Two internships are available for six months or a year.
-The applicants should mention the period they are applying for.
+Duration and conditions of internships: Two internships are available for one year.

 Venue: Internships take place at the ERIAC Office and Art Space in Berlin, Mitte.

 The interns will be selected through a competitive selection process based on the relevance of the applicant’s career goals, previous working experience and motivation.

 Applications from all suitably qualified candidates, irrespective of gender, disability, marital or parental status, racial, ethnic or social origin, colour, religion, belief, or sexual orientation are welcome.
 All CEU RSP alumni are encouraged to apply.